Christopher Blazejewski

-Christopher R. Blazejewski (born December 3, 1979) is an American politician serving as a member of the Rhode Island House of Representatives representing District 2 since January 2011.
+Christopher R. Blazejewski (born December 3, 1979) is an American lawyer and politician serving as the Speaker of the Rhode Island House of Representatives since May 7, 2026.
+Blazejewski was first elected to the Rhode Island legislature from District 2 in January 2011.
 He served as deputy whip until 2021 when he was elected majority leader.
 Blazejewski is a progressive Democrat.

-Education
+Early life and education

-Blazejewski earned his BA from Harvard University and his JD from Harvard Law School.
+Blazejewski was raised in Cumberland, Rhode Island and attended Cumberland High School.
+He graduated from Harvard University with a bachelor's degree in 2002.
+While an undergraduate, he wrote for The Harvard Crimson.
+Blazejewski obtained his JD from Harvard Law School.